A 300-acre woodland preserve on Wild Goose Pond.

 Graylag's Story

 Come to Graylag for a week, several days, or a few hours.
-Our trails and waters offer many opportunities to immerse in nature, and our rustic lodgings give you the perfect place to relax, unwind, and disconnect from the pressures of day to day life.
+Our trails and waters offer many opportunities to immerse yourself in nature, and our rustic lodgings give you the perfect place to relax, unwind, and disconnect from the pressures of day-to-day life.
 Our programs help you learn about the natural world that surrounds us.
 We invite you to join us.

 "Our time at Graylag was exactly what we had hoped for — an oasis of natural calm and beauty that seemed a world away from the constant interference of technology and the hubbub of people that make up our everyday world."